lluisgomez/FairCLIP/data_pipeline/README.md

 A more efficient data pipeline:

-1) (in-cluster) untar all shards into a temporary folder
+1) (in-cluster) untar all shards into a temporary folder (see e.g. 01_extract_shards_small.sh)
-2) (in-cluster) filter all samples and keep only those with at leat 1 face and Englsh captions
+2) (in-cluster) filter all samples and keep only those with at least 1 face detected and English captions
 3) (remotely) process captions from step 2 with an LLM and produce t2i prompts
-4) (in-cluster) generate images and edit captions (if necessary) directly in the temporary folder
+4) (in-cluster) generate images with prompts from step 3 and edit captions (if necessary) directly in the temp folder
 5) (in-cluster) tar all shards from the temp folder